letter from Australia

 Australia: faith and federal elections

 Around 15 million Australians voted in the Federal election held on 2 July.
-Australian Prime Minister Malcolm Turnbull had called …
+Australian Prime Minister Malcolm Turnbull had …